yeonDesign/yeonDesign.github.io/interactive media design.md

 ---
 layout: page
 title: interactive media design
-subtitle: sookmyung woman unversity
+subtitle: This is the course of the Interactive Media Design class.
 ---
-### interactive media design

-This is the course of the Interactive Media Design class.

 hello